-Last Wednesday an article ran on Pinkbike.com that caused some pretty big waves in the mountain bike community.
-Richard Cunningham, the technical editor for the site, wrote an in depth article spelling out his theory on why flat pedals, after enjoying several years of wins and podiums, have suddenly become almost absent from the top of World Cup DH Racing.
+An article ran on Pinkbike.com that caused some pretty big waves in the mountain bike community.
+Richard Cunningham, the technical editor for the site, wrote an in-depth article spelling out his theory on why flat pedals, after enjoying several years of wins and podiums, have suddenly become almost absent from the top of World Cup DH Racing.
 Needless to say, as one of the leaders for the Flat Pedal Revolution my email inbox was flooded with riders wanting to know my take on it.

 We have to look at things from both a mechanical and movement standpoint and understand how the mechanical side is working to support and enhance good movement.